LGBTQ TV—a Great Escape

 March 10, 2017

 What’s going on in the world has many people feeling afraid, stressed out, overwhelmed and just all around not good.
 I for one am not immune to those feelings.
 One thing that I find a lot of comfort in during hard times is TV shows.
 I look to them to escape reality for a while and to enter a seemingly easier world where problems can be cleared up at the end of an episode or a season.
-Personally, as a queer woman, I like to watch very LGBTQ+ positive shows, and I have complied a list of the best ones I have come across in my travels.
+Personally, as a queer woman, I like to watch very LGBTQ+ positive shows, and I have compiled a list of the best ones I have come across in my travels.

 Since its release, this Netflix sci-fi series has gotten both viewer and critical acclaim, and I think it’s well deserved.
 Sense8 is the story of eight strangers who realize that they are all mysteriously connected after each experiencing the same vision.
 The characters are all from different backgrounds and parts of the world and are diverse in race, sexual orientation and gender.
 To top it all off, the show was written by the Wachowski sisters, who are both transwomen.
 You can watch season one plus their Christmas special on Netflix now.